hocwebchuan/React-and-MySQL/README.md

 ## Create and Import a data sample
 Extract the download file.<br>
-Create and change your database follow `/app.js` file
+Create and change your database information follow `/app.js` file
 ```
   host: 'localhost',
   user: 'reactUser',